fazekasda/starred/README.md

 ## Shell

+- [PiNet](https://github.com/PiNet/PiNet) - A utility for setting up and managing the infrastructure required for a permanent classroom set of Raspberry Pis to be used with students.
 - [bash-tricks](https://github.com/nibalizer/bash-tricks) - Sweet Bash Tricks
 - [rpi-arch-builder](https://github.com/containerstack/rpi-arch-builder) - Pre-configure Arch Linux ARM (RPI) before first boot
 - [FullPageOS](https://github.com/guysoft/FullPageOS) - A raspberrypi distro to display a full page browser on boot